 This was, without a doubt, the worst red carpet show in history.

 The hosts were severely lacking knowledge about soap operas and daytime television in general.
 Not one did their homework.
-This was displayed in an obvious way when they didn't know who Maura West (Ava, "GH") and Tyler Christopher (Nikolas, "GH") were and assumed they were a couple.
+This was displayed when they didn't know who Maura West (Ava, "GH") and Tyler Christopher (Nikolas, "GH") were and assumed they were a couple.
 They asked when they were going to get married.
-Maura West has been married to Scott DeFreitas (ex-Andy, "As The World Turns") for several years - with children, and they also asked a real-life "GH" couple, Kristen Alderson (Kiki) and Chad Duell (Michael) when they were going to have a baby.
+Maura West has been married to Scott DeFreitas (ex-Andy, "As The World Turns") for several years, and Tyler Christopher has been married to Brienne Pedigo since 2008.
+They also asked a real-life "GH" couple, Kristen Alderson (Kiki) and Chad Duell (Michael) when they were going to have a baby.
 Just so inappropriate.
-These "social media experts" didn't know who Jessica Collins (Avery, "Y&R") was or anything about her character and how her cooking crosses over into real life.
-When faced with veteran actor, Joseph Mascolo (Stefano, "DOOL"), who was introduced as a daytime legend, Elizabeth asked, "What is so legendary about you, sir?"
-When Furlan and Elizabeth met Monty Hall, they fawned all over him and told him they "shipped" the iconic 92-year-old, who had no idea what "shipping" meant.
+These "social media experts" didn't know who Jessica Collins (Avery, "Y&R") was or anything about her character and how Avery's cooking crosses over into real life.
+When faced with veteran actor, Joseph Mascolo (Stefano, "DOOL"), who was introduced as a daytime legend, Lauren Elizabeth asked, "What is so legendary about you, sir?"
+When Brittany Furlan and Lauren Elizabeth met Monty Hall, they fawned all over him and told him they "shipped" the iconic 92-year-old, who had no idea what "shipping" meant.
 Instead of discussing production of the Daytime Emmys when they met Spike Jones, they were in a titter over the fact that the producer shares a name with another director/producer.

 The hosts hit on every available male actor within their radius, including ones who barely reached 18.
-One gal told ex-"Y&R" actor Daniel Polo: "I don't want to go to jail for this one," and was thankful to hear he was "legal."
+One gal told ex-"Y&R" actor Daniel Polo, "I don't want to go to jail for this one," and was thankful to hear he was "legal."
 They didn't discriminate against the sexes, telling Amelia Heinle (Victoria, "Y&R"), "I'll follow you home."
-"General Hospital" actor, Ryan Paevey (Nathan) didn't get away fast enough and after several innuendos about what they'd do with his handcuffs, (Nathan West is a cop on the show) they told him they were going to get him away from them "before we rape you."
+Sadly, "General Hospital" actor, Ryan Paevey (Detective Nathan West), didn't get away fast enough and after several innuendos about what they'd do with his handcuffs, they stated they were going to get him away from them "before we rape you."
 That wouldn't fly if a male reporter commented this to an actress.

 Poor Lawrence Saint-Victor (Carter, "B&B"), with whom one host called "a beautiful chocolate man," was asked, "What's it like to be a black man on a soap opera these days?"
 The racial connotation wasn't lost on viewers.
 None of the Caucasian actors were asked what it was like to be a white man on a soap opera.